-I spent a tremendous amount of time preparing for my interview for a department chair position.
+I spent a tremendous amount of time preparing for my interview for a department chair position at a small private not-for-profit university.
 My talk was about the psychology of motivation, as I believe that is a core principle to understand when leading people.
 I focused on Self-Determination Theory, which states that people are internally motivated by autonomy, competence, and relatedness with others.
 When discussing the competence domain, I wanted to try and express a concept I had been living my whole life, manifested most obviously in my martial arts training.

 When you begin training in martial arts, regardless of your age or athleticism, you begin as a white belt.
 No matter what talents you bring to martial arts, you start at the beginning because you don’t know about about this specific skill.
 As you learn, you progress through clearly delineated ranks.
 Do this skill correctly, then earn this rank.
 It makes skill progression visible and tangible.

 I have been training in martial arts since I was 12, so this process was largely invisible to me- it was just a way of life.
 OBVIOUSLY, if you practice more, you get better at the skill.
 That is what a growth mindset gets you.
 But, to get really good, you need to not only train.
 You need to identify what you need to improve, work on improving it, then evaluate your performance and improvement.
 This can be conceptualized in the plan-do-act-check cycle, which is a component of Kaizen.

 Kaizen means “good improvement” and describes a cycle of continuous improvement.
 The Toyota Corporation was an early adopter of Kaizen, and the principle became more widespread and accepted in the past few decades.
 Although originally used in industrial processes, the principle can be applied to any human pursuit.
 Applying Kaizen speaks to the competence domain of Self-Determination: you get better at something, which increases your competence, which makes you want to do it more.

 What can you do to continue to improve in life?
 Here are some suggestions: